If America collapses or catastrophic disaster strikes, what is the best survival gear to have on hand?

-Survival Power: I give this product an 8 (snare placement can be a key factor to whether or not you catch anything; your ability to know where to set snares relies on you learning and practicing basic trapping skills).
-I give this product a "9" if you know how to hunt small game.
-I give this product a "10" if you have bait or know how to find nuts, seeds, and berries to use as natural bait.
+Survival Power: Snare placement can be a key factor to whether or not you catch anything; your ability to know where to set snares relies on you learning and practicing basic trapping skills for capturing small game.
+Baiting traps with common game foods like nuts, seeds, and berries (and artificial baits) can help boost your snaring success.

 Reaching for a multi-tool is as easy as simply finding one with pliers, and a Phillips screw driver, right?
 Actually that's wrong.
 A Phillips screw driver might come in handy on several occasions but there are a lot more screw head types that call for special fittings.
 These special fittings can quickly take parts off vehicles, remove hardware around locking mechanisms, and remove ventilation coverings.
 A good multi-tool is essential to urban survival, is made of stainless steel, and can withstand years' of use.
 If you're going to be anywhere near an urban environment, look, at the Swiss Tool Spirit Plus.
 Here's a multi-tool with 38 functions, including a bit wrench with 6 bits (important for screw heads that a Phillips or standard screwdriver will not fit).